• Home

 2. Replace Fancy with Clear

-Amateur presentation designers fall into the trap of the tool variety offered by the PowerPoint.
+Amateur presentation designers fall into the trap of the tool variety offered by PowerPoint.
 Your goal is not to make the presentation look fancy and beautiful; it’s to get your point through.

 Don’t jump into using special effects, vibrant colors, and complex fonts.
 All of the above is likely to distract your audience and make the information less readable.
 Use simple fonts, neutral colors, and fewer bullet points.